nsnam/ns-3-dev-git/src/propagation/doc/propagation.rst

 Propagation loss models calculate the Rx signal power considering the Tx signal power and the mutual Rx and Tx antennas positions.

 A propagation loss model can be "chained" to another one, making a list.
 The final Rx power takes into account all the chained models.
 In this way one can use a slow fading and a fast fading model (for example), or model separately different fading effects.

-The following propagation delay models are implemented:
+The following propagation loss models are implemented:

 * Cost231PropagationLossModel
 * FixedRssLossModel